 We invite you to explore the curriculum standards used within Catholic schools in the Diocese of Grand Rapids.
 Parents are the primary educators of their children, and our Catholic schools support parents in the process of fully forming each child in mind, body and soul.
-These curriculum standards, adopted in August 2018, reflect how our Catholic faith informs instruction across all content areas and grade levels.
+These curriculum standards reflect how our Catholic faith informs instruction across all content areas and grade levels.
+These curriculum standards were adopted in 2018, and the theology curriculum framework was updated in 2020.
 Below, the content area curriculum documents include a complete articulation of our work from kindergarten through 12th grade.
 Additionally, see curriculum standards organized by grade level.

 Frequently Asked Questions